 upper level job

-How much does an Airline Co-Pilot make?
+How much does an Airline Co-Pilot make in the United States?

 Airline Co-Pilot Salaries by Percentile